Restless Chipotle

 • When you heat the cream for the ganache make sure you don't let it come to a boil.
 Just heat until bubbles start to pop around the edge.

-• Make sure the pie is well chilled before cutting and dip your knife in boiling water before each cut.
-It will cut more evenly and smoothly.
+• Make sure the pie is well chilled before cutting, and dip your knife in boiling water before each cut.
+This will help it cut more evenly and smoothly.

 Nutrition Facts